-Most lamination appeal to a sense of sight; gloss is extra shine, matte is a dull finish.
-The distinctive look of soft touch is similar to matte lamination.
+Most lamination appeals to a sense of sight; gloss is extra shine, matte is a dull finish.
+When comparing matte vs soft touch, both have the same distinctive look.
 However, it adds extra depth that cannot be reached with other laminations.
 Soft touch, sometimes referred to as velvet lamination, goes one step further and appeals to a consumer’s sense of touch.
-The smooth velvet feel of this lamination instantly creates a luxurious experience for anyone holding your product.
+The smooth velvet feel and soft touch finish of this lamination instantly creates a luxurious experience for anyone holding your product.

 The bi-oriented polypropylene film, or BOPP, is 1.3 mil thickness.
 This will add additional thickness to the sheet but will not stiffen once lamination is applied.
-The adhesive is activated by heat, and with most laminates, the sheets need to rest for hours before it can be creased.
-However, Printivity uses a unique laminate that only requires a significantly shorter amount of time for rest.
+The adhesive is activated by heat, and with most laminates, the sheets need to rest for hours before they can be creased.
+However, Printivity uses a unique soft touch matte laminate that requires a significantly shorter amount of time for rest.
 This allows us to continue to meet our quick turnaround times without compromising on quality.

 Soft touch lamination is added to one side of the sheet after printing, then cut down to the final dimension.
 This means that the whole printed sheet is covered by the lamination.
-Like most single sided lamination, soft touch can only be applied to coated cardstock paper types.
-This makes it the ideal choice for booklets, magazines, mini posters, and marketing materials.
+Like most single-sided lamination, soft touch can only be applied to coated cardstock paper types.
+This makes it the ideal choice for booklets, magazines, mini posters, and business cards, as well as marketing materials.

 Benefits of Adding Soft Touch Lamination

 Soft touch lamination offers more than visual and textual benefits to your print materials.
-Adding lamination is critical for keeping your company’s marketing materials looking new and professional.
+Adding lamination is critical for keeping the marketing materials for your company looking new and professional.

 - Additional layer of protection from toner chipping

 - Noticeable different look and feel from non-laminated paper